envytools/envytools/hwdocs/fifo/nv01-pfifo.rst

 The following registers deal with reporting PFIFO interrupts:

-MMIO 0x002100: INTR
+.. reg:: 32 nv01-pfifo-intr interrupt status / acknowledge

    Status of interrupts generated by PFIFO.
 On read, returns 1 for bits corresponding to pending interrupts.
 On write, if 1 is written to a bit, its interrupt gets cleared, if 0 is written nothing happens.

-MMIO 0x002140: INTR_EN
+.. reg:: 32 nv01-pfifo-intr-enable interrupt enable

    Interrupt enable bitmask.
 Set to enable, clear to disable.
 Interrupts that are masked will still show up in INTR when they're triggered, but won't cause the PFIFO interrupt line to go active.

 The bitfields common to these registers are:
   === =============== ===========
   Bit Name            Description